-The 2020 pandemic has forced financial institutions (FIs) to focus on driving consumers to digital channels as branches across the country remain closed.
-As FIs reach a new state of normal over the coming months, more focus will be placed on mastering digital platforms and the user experience.
+The 2020 pandemic has forced financial institutions to focus on driving consumers to digital channels as branches across the country remain closed.
+As credit unions and banks reach a new state of "normal" over the coming months, more focus will be placed on mastering digital platforms and the user experience.

 Offering consumers a convenient way to bank on their own devices increases brand loyalty and grows deposits.
 In fact, mobile-first users give their financial institutions loyalty scores that are 50% higher than those from low-digital users.
 Additionally, net interest income grew 13% from 2014 – 2017 for loyalty leaders, compared to 5% for loyalty laggards.

 The process is typically inundated with requests for paperwork and driver’s licenses.
 However, thanks to innovation over the last five years, this historically lengthy process is being offloaded to companies that can auto-decision the identity of the consumer in less than 5 seconds, causing less friction for both the financial institution and consumer.
 The benefits of this are far reaching from both an internal and external perspective.

-In the case of FCU, the user using the CU’s mobile app sends a unique code to a friend and both parties receive $50 when the friend opens an account.
+In the case of FCU, a person using their mobile app sends a unique code to a friend and both parties receive $50 when the friend opens an account.
 This $100 acquisition cost is far lower than the industry average of $303.
 Other common tactics include financial and non-financial incentives such as one-time payouts, fee reductions, gifts, or event invitations.

 By implementing a digital-first engagement strategy, financial institutions will see an increase in loyalty, profitability, and growth.
-Now more than ever there is an opportunity to build resiliency and outcompete the mega banks, neo banks, alternative lenders and other digital competitors.
+Now more than ever there is an opportunity to build resiliency and outcompete the mega banks, neobanks, alternative lenders and other digital competitors.
 Offering a frictionless and omnichannel solution will significantly enhance the user experience and benefit both parties for years to come.